BigJk/ImHTML/README.md

   - ...
 - Regular, Bold, Italic, BoldItalic font styles if you provide the fonts
 - Clickable links with `:hover` styling support
+- Custom components to insert ImGui widgets into the HTML

 ## Usage